xeago/gradblog/graduation/performance-plan.md

 PI          | [5][PI05] | A student reports formally and adequately of the result and the progress of work.
 Description |           | A fortnightly report on status will be broadcasted.
 These reports will contain information about my activities and their outcomes.
 Relevance   | 1         | Due to my internship being abroad keeping good contact is of high importance.
+Reflection  |   0       | I did my best to not forget to publish these reports on time, yet, sometimes this still slipped a bit.
+However, I haven't heard complaints about missing reports, I hope this did not get noticed and did/does not cause any issues.
-Products    |           | Raw e-mail messages, [status-reports], [memos].
+Products    |           | Raw e-mail messages (available on request), [status-reports], [memos].

   |         |
 -:|:-------:|-----------|
 PI          | [6][PI06] | A student gives a business grounded, robust advice.
 Description |           | Part of the end-result is the advice for the architecture for elasticsearch nodes.
 This advice will be backed by several documents providing additional information.
 The chief technology officer (CTO) of VideofyMe will review this advice and provide feedback which shall serve as verification.
 Relevance   | 3         |
+Reflection  |   ++      | After discussing my [musings for the architecture] and the [test results] with my supervisor, he asked what I would do.
+This then became his decision too.
 Products    |           | An advice for the architecture for elasticsearch nodes, based on research.
 Review of CTO.
+Both of these were done in person at the office.
+The documents used during this discussion are linked to in the reflection.

   |         |
 -:|:-------:|-----------|
 PI          | [10][PI10]| A student shows in the SE field to be able of making an adequate analysis and model of a complex problem as assessed by stakeholders.
 Description |           | Part of the end-result is an architecture for elasticsearch nodes.
 These will be described, analyzed and tested.
 Relevance   | 3         |
+Reflection  |   ++      | Based on the requirements and the gathered knowledge about the systems used, an adequate analysis and model have been made.
+With the aid of this model the test results have been constructed.
-Products    |           | Section(s) within advice and research documents.
+Products    |           | Section(s) within advice and research documents: [architecture requirements], [architecture design] and the [test results].

   |         |
 -:|:-------:|-----------|
 PI          | [11][PI11]| A student communicates in a pleasant and effective manner with each other and with stakeholders.
 Description |           | Communication is necessary to transfer findings to the target parties.
 Information contained will be clear and understandable.
 Relevance   | 4         | Due to my internship being abroad keeping good contact is of high importance.
+Reflection  |  ++       | The communication with the supervisors were pleasant.
-Products    |           | Archive of all textual-communication, reflection of stakeholders.
+Products    |           | Archive of all textual-communication (available on request), reflection of stakeholders (not yet received, the mid-term [evaluation] is available).

   |         |
 -:|:-------:|-----------|
 PI          | [14][PI14]| A student gives an adequate view of the progress and results of the work to create a bigger basis of understanding.
 Description |           | Supervisors obtain a basis of understanding by getting feedback early and often about the work performed and its results.
 This feedback contains concise, coherent information.
 Relevance   | 4         |
+Reflection  |   0       | I have not received many feedback messages on my status reports or memos.
+However only a few remarks were made during the video conferences with my supervisor.
 Products    |           | Feedback messages, [status-reports], [memos], [portfolio](index.html).

   |         |